occipital/django-content-settings/docs/types.md

 SHORT_STR = mix(GiveProcessorsMixin, SimpleString)("This is string", give_processors=(shorten,))

 # is the same as
 SHORT_STR = mix(GiveProcessorsMixin, SimpleString)("This is string", give_processors=((None, shorten),))

-# you can define suffix and define give processor for the suffix only
+# you can define suffix and define a give processor for that suffix only
 SHORT_STR = mix(GiveProcessorsMixin, SimpleString)("This is string", suffixes={"copy": lambda x: x}, give_processors=(("copy", shorten),))
 ```

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)